 Cauliflower, 1 lemon, 2 slices of bread, pasta and a handful of pantry essentials.
 It really is amazing how a few simple ingredients can be transformed into some SO GOOD.
-The crowning glory is the pangrattato (aka Magic Toasted Breadcrumbs).
+The crowning glory of this Cauliflower Pasta is the pangrattato (aka Magic Toasted Breadcrumbs).

 I never understood Meatless Monday.
 If you do grocery shopping on the weekend, doesn’t it make sense to cook with fresh meat early in the week (i.e. MONDAY)?